 Pernicious anemia: This is a condition that affects about 1 percent to 2 percent of older adults.
 Because people with pernicious anemia cannot properly absorb vitamin B12 in the gastrointestinal tract, they are usually treated with vitamin B12 injections.

-Vitamin B12 Injection Dosage
+B12 Injection Dosage

 Vitamin B12 injections are shots that contain high doses of B12 and are administered to elevate vitamin levels in deficient patients quickly.
 They are also used for patients who are unable to absorb vitamin B12 from foods or oral supplements properly.